nktoan/CRR-CausalRelationalReplay/README.md

 # Class-Incremental Learning with Causal Relational Replay (CRR)

-This is the Pytorch implementation of the paper: Class-Incremental Learning with Causal Relational Replay, in submission for IJCAI-2022.
+This is the Pytorch implementation of the paper: Class-Incremental Learning with Causal Relational Replay.

-**Paper title**: Class-Incremental Learning with Causal Relational Replay (CRR)

 ## Installation and Usage.
 1. Install the dependencies